bluescarni/mppp/doc/complex.rst

       constructors of :cpp:class:`~mppp::real`.
 If *x* and/or *y* are :cpp:class:`~mppp::real`,
       the deduced precision is the output of :cpp:func:`mppp::real::get_prec()`.

-      The string variants expect a representation in base 10.

       :param x: the real part of the value that will be used for the initialisation.
       :param y: the imaginary part of the value that will be used for the initialisation.
       :param p: the desired precision.